ClareMSYanGit/Interop-TestSuites/SharePoint/Docs/SharePointTestSuiteDeploymentGuide.md

 3. Create a workflow history list named **MSWWSP\_WorkflowHistoryList** in MSWWSP\_SiteCollection.

 	**Note** The workflow association template name and task name will be used in the MS-XXX\_TestSuite.deployment.ptfconfig file in the test suite.

 	The workflow association template name must be **Approval** for Microsoft SharePoint Server 2007, and **Approval - SharePoint 2010** for Microsoft SharePoint Server 2010 and Microsoft SharePoint Server 2013.

 #### MS-MEETS

 1. Create a new user named **MSMEETS\_User** and set the password to never expire on the domain controller.

-2. Create a site collection named **MSMEETS\_SiteCollection***.*
+2. Create a site collection named **MSMEETS\_SiteCollection**.

 3. Make sure the Meeting Workspace template is enabled.

-**Notes**
+	**Note**

 	-   All Meeting Workspace site templates are hidden from the user interface, but a server administrator can remove the hidden flag by editing the WEBTEMP.XML file.

 	-   In Microsoft SharePoint Server 2013 in the Windows platform, the following templates are hidden:

-**Basic Meeting Workspace**, **Blank Meeting Workspace**, **Decision Meeting Workspace**, **Social Meeting Workspace**, and **Multipage Meeting Workspace**.
+	Basic Meeting Workspace, Blank Meeting Workspace, Decision Meeting Workspace, Social Meeting Workspace, and Multipage Meeting Workspace.

 1. Restart Internet Information
     Services (IIS).